-We interviewed the new Chairman of the EAU Section of Oncological Urology (ESOU), Prof. Morgan Rouprêt (FR), who shared his vision for the ESOU, his insights on the current challenges in onco-urology and the possible breakthroughs in the coming decade.
+We interviewed the new Chair of the EAU Section of Oncological Urology (ESOU), Prof. Morgan Rouprêt (FR), who shared his vision for the ESOU, his insights on the current challenges in onco-urology and the possible breakthroughs in the coming decade.

 From the beginning of my career, I have always been inspired by the EAU.
 It’s an exceptional organisation where one can invest on one’s self in terms of science, education and research.